stefanzweifel/php-changelog-updater/README.md

 ## Installation

-You can install the changelog-updater CLI as a global composer dependency:
+You can install the changelog-updater CLI as a global composer dependency.
+It requires PHP 8.0 or higher.

 ```bash
 composer global require wnx/changelog-updater